hoongyan/hoongyan.github.io/_posts/2024-08-01-applied-data-science-project.md

 ### Overview of the British Airways Customer Feedback Dataset

 This project is based on a dataset containing customer feedback for British Airways, collected from AirlineQuality through web scraping.
 It includes both quantitative and qualitative data, providing a comprehensive view of passenger experiences.
-Key attributes in the dataset cover overall ratings, detailed review texts, traveler types, service ratings (e.g., seat comfort, cabin staff service, ground service), and recommendations.
+Key attributes in the dataset include overall ratings, detailed review texts, traveler types, service ratings (e.g., seat comfort, cabin staff service, ground service), and recommendations.

 ### Business Goal